Call us to get started 855-854-2679

 A garage affords a homeowner many luxuries, chief among them being extra space, and the ability to store one’s car in a safe place.
 But garages do have one big caveat: they are susceptible to pests.
 This is because garages—by virtue of their large doors that are often left open for extended periods of time—are more exposed to nature than any other room in the house, with more potential openings for small creatures to slip through.

-Jump to nuisance animal
+Jump to garage pests

 In reality, any animal can enter a garage; especially if your garage is left open.
 The most common animals we see getting into garages are rodents such as rats or mice.
 Rats and mice only need the size of a quarter to squeeze into any entry point.